Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/ci-cd-integration.md

 # Import <a href="https://raw.githubusercontent.com/jcamiel/quiz/master/integration/create-quiz.hurl">create-quiz.hurl</a> here!</code></pre>

-Next, we are going to write a first version of our integration script that will just pull the Quiz image and run it:
+Next, we are going to write the first version of our integration script that will just pull the Quiz image and run it:

 {:start="2"}